This article has links to products and services we love, which we may make commission from.

-- Many of the Christmas activities put on free transfers.
+- Many of the Portland Christmas activities put on free transfers

-As you can see there are many things to do in Portland, Oregon in December and other winter months.
-From shopping at local makers, getting merry at festivals and watching ships sail with seasonal spirit.
-Many of the holiday festivities are unique to Oregon’s Portland and we wouldn’t expect anything less from this all year round endearing city.
+As you can see there are many Christmas things to do in Portland and other winter months.
+From shopping at local makers, getting merry at festivals, and watching ships sail with seasonal spirit.
+Many of the holiday festivities are unique to Oregon’s Portland, and we wouldn’t expect anything less from this all-year-round endearing city.

 Portland also features in our guide to the best places to visit in December.

 Have we missed anything?
 Tell us in the comments.